 Graphic Art and Design Associate Degree

 While degrees aren't typically offered in graphic art and design specifically, you can obtain an associate's degree in graphic design, which includes art applications and theories along with design coursework.
 Keep reading to learn more about the imaging classes you could complete and the types of design jobs that are available.
-Schools offering Art degrees can also be found in these popular choices.

 What Is a Graphic Art and Design Associate's Degree Program Like?